国際公共政策実践研究（Introduction to Cybersecurity Policy）

-The course objectives include but not limited to
+The course objectives include but are not limited to,

-● Understanding the policy issues that center on critical infrastructure protections, international relations, business continuity, and risk/crisis management to protect intellectual property, assets, reputation, and other organizational assets from any threat or attack related to cybersecurity.
+● Understanding the policy issues that center on international relations, business continuity, and risk/crisis management to protect intellectual property, assets, reputation, and other organizational assets from any threat or attack related to cybersecurity.

-● Gaining a basic understanding for future technical and other research in security (whether it is public or public sector)
+● Gaining a basic understanding for future technical and other research in security (whether it is public or private sector)

 ● Gaining a basic grounding for policy via the examination of current research issues and problems